risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion-dml.md

 - **Data correction**

   If there are errors in the data ingested into RisingWave, you can use DML statements to correct these errors.
 For example, you can use an UPDATE statement to correct inaccurate data.
-However, remember that updates and deletes are not processed for sources and append-only tables in RisingWave.
-More details can be found here(create-source).
+Note that updates and deletes are not processed for sources and append-only tables.
+More details can be found in [CREATE SOURCE](/sql/commands/sql-create-source.md) and [CREATE TABLE](/sql/commands/sql-create-table.md).

 - **Data deletion**

-  If some data should not have been ingested into RisingWave, you can use a DELETE statement to remove this data.
-Again, note that deletes are not processed for sources and append-only tables.
+  In case certain data has been ingested into RisingWave erroneously, you can use a DELETE statement to eliminate this data.
+Note that DELETE operations do not apply to sources and append-only tables.

 - **Data insertion**

-  If you need to add additional data to RisingWave, you can use an INSERT statement.
+  If you need to add additional data to a table, you can use an INSERT statement.
 This is particularly useful for adding small amounts of data without needing to create a new data source.
-However, for large amounts of data, consider creating a source or declaring append only on a table, as discussed in the best practices.
+However, for large amounts of data, consider creating a source or declaring `append only` on a table, as discussed in the [best practices](1234567890docs.risingwave.com).

 - **Data transformation**